 While the Department of Labor’s Wage and Hour Division state that conditions have improved over the last 20 years in the US, they have still found numerous violations and poor working conditions.
 In our next post, we’ll dive further into the labor issues and certain areas in the U.S. like Los Angeles, that still struggle with these problems.

-Stay tuned for our article in July that is discussing the topic “Actual Working Conditions And wage Issues in LA” and we also going to feature fair fashion brands that show how MADE IN USA is done the right way.
+Stay tuned for our article in July that is discussing the topic “Actual Working Conditions And wage Issues in LA” and we also going to feature fair fashion brands that show how MADE IN THE USA is done the right way.